Create a text block

 Return or click the X button next to the link.

-💡 To change the color of a link, highlight the appropriate text, and use the color picker in the inline editor or change the setting directly in your slide style for all link colors in your presentation.
+💡 To change the color of a link, select the link text and use the color picker in the inline editor.
+Or, change the setting for all link colors directly in your slide style.

 To change the font family and find additional tools for editing text, click on Design in the bubble bar on the right, where you’ll see options to change the layout, style, font, alignment, size, opacity, and add a shadow.

-If you have a custom font, we have a helpful article on uploading custom fonts here.
+If you have a custom font you'd like to use, check out our helpful article on uploading custom fonts.

 As text in one block flows onto another line, the blocks below will automatically move down the slide.
 This keeps content looking nice and eliminates the need to manually adjust the positioning of each text block.
-Read more about smart formatting here.
+Read more about smart formatting.

-At the moment a spell check feature is currently not available.
-On that note, we do give you a heads up that a word looks a little funky by showing a red underline under a misspelled word.
+At the moment a full spell-check feature is currently not available, but we do show a red underline under misspelled words.